-Takis Georgarakos is a Senior Engineer at GR8 GEO.
+Takis Georgarakos is a Principal Engineer at GR8 GEO.
 He has over 15 years of experience in geotechnical design and advanced numerical modelling using FLAC, ABAQUS and PLAXIS.
 He has worked extensively on large infrastructure projects involving extensive site characterization, geotechnical design of foundations, earthworks and slopes, landslide stabilization and design of mitigation measures, seismic hazard assessment, site response analyses, soil-structure interaction, and liquefaction-induced hazards.

 After completing his MSc in 2005 Mr. Georgarakos worked for 8 years as a researcher at the Laboratory of Soil Mechanics at the National Technical University of Athens (NTUA) for numerous research projects funded by the EU and Public Organizations and his experience includes seismic isolation of structures, soil-foundation-structure interaction, evaluations of slope stability, fault rupture propagation effects through foundations and dynamic analysis of structures.
 He has co-authored 7 journal papers and more than 20 conference papers.